slashid/php/README.md

 $person->setGroups(array $groups): static
 ```

 :warning: Note that the methods in this class will *NOT* update the data in SlashID servers.
-To do that, you must do a request [`PATCH /persons/:person_id`](https://developer.slashid.dev/docs/api/patch-persons-person-id) or a request [`PUT /persons`](https://developer.slashid.dev/docs/api/put-persons).
+To do that, you must make a request [`PATCH /persons/:person_id`](https://developer.slashid.dev/docs/api/patch-persons-person-id) or a request [`PUT /persons`](https://developer.slashid.dev/docs/api/put-persons).

 #### Attributes